cherryot02/Network-Segmentation/README.md

 Router1( config-if)# exit

 ```
-What we are doing here is that, we are trying to make sure the right cables are connected and beging given a specific address and no shut means that the port is open. <br />
+What we are doing here is that, we are trying to make sure the right cables are connected and beging given a specific address and no shut means that the port is open.
 There are tendencies that the ports is not turned on leading to no connectivity.